 “I know,” she said.
 “But there’s nothing else we can do.
-Go into the Gate.
+Go into the Portal.
 Things will be better on the other side.”

 Her strong hands turned me around and guided me towards the portal.
 My heart cracked and crumpled as my legs carried me into the blackness.